 After gaining military control of the Marshall Islands from Japan in 1944, the United States assumed administrative control of the Marshall Islands under United Nations auspices as part of the Trust Territory of the Pacific Islands following the end of World War II.
 The Marshall Islands signed a Compact of Free Association with the United States in 1983 and gained independence in 1986 with the Compact's entry into force.
 From 1999-2003, the two countries negotiated an Amended Compact that entered into force in 2004.

-The Republic of the Marshall Islands (RMI)is a sovereign nation.
+The Republic of the Marshall Islands (RMI) is a sovereign nation.
 While the government is free to conduct its own foreign relations, it does so under the terms of the Compact.
 The United States has full authority and responsibility for security and defense of the Marshall Islands, and the Government of the Marshall Islands is obligated to refrain from taking actions that would be incompatible with these security and defense responsibilities.
 The United States and the Marshall Islands have full diplomatic relations.
-Marshallese citizens may work and study without a visa, and they join the U.S. military at a higher rate than any U.S. state.
+Marshallese citizens may work and study in the United States without a visa, and they join the U.S. military at a higher rate than any U.S. state.

-The U.S. Department of Defense, under a subsidiary government-to-government agreement of the Compact, received permission to use parts of the lagoon and several islands on Kwajalein Atoll.
+The U.S. Department of Defense, under the Military Use and Operating Rights Agreement, a subsidiary government-to-government agreement of the Compact, received permission to use parts of the lagoon and several islands on Kwajalein Atoll.
 The agreement allows the United States continued use of the U.S. Army Kwajalein Atoll missile test range until 2066 with an option until 2086.
 Another major subsidiary agreement of the original Compact provides for settlement of all claims arising from the U.S. nuclear tests conducted at Bikini and Enewetak Atolls from 1946 to 1958.

 U.S. Assistance to the Marshall Islands